matroderick/tariff-interoperability/README.md

 ## Feedback Focus Areas

-We are especially interested in your thoughts on:
+We are especially interested in your thoughts on the API Specification, including but not limited to the following:

 - ⚙️ **Filtering criteria**: Is filtering by `region` sufficient?
 Would other criteria be useful?
 - 🔐 **Authentication**: We're using **OIDC (OpenID Connect)**.
 Is this appropriate for your use case?